Construction Technology Management (CTM)

 CTM 224 (3)

-This course will provide instruction in structural and architectural applications of concrete.
-It will examine concrete chemistry, mix designs, placement and finishing methods, and forming systems.
-Two lecture; two lab.
+This course will provide instruction in structural and architectural applications of concrete and masonry systems.
+It will examine concrete and masonry characteristics, chemistry, mix designs, placement and finishing methods, and forming systems.
+Two lecture; Two lab.

 CTM 235 (3)